C. Jimmy Lin / President

-Lindsey’s experiences with the US EPA and a major food organization span almost ten years and her skills range from analytical laboratory operations to her current role in managing revenue and sales functions as a business analyst.
+Lindsey’s has worked for the U.S. Environmental Protection Agency and a major food organization for almost ten years.
+Her skills range from analytical laboratory operations to her current role in managing revenue and sales functions as a business analyst.
 She enjoys creating and contributing to educational pieces for RGI focused on raising public awareness of medical research and rare diseases.
-Lindsey holds a master’s degree in business administration from Webster University as well as a bachelor’s degree in biology from University of Alabama in Huntsville.
+Lindsey holds a Master’s degree in Business Administration from Webster University as well as a Bachelor’s degree in Biology from the University of Alabama in Huntsville.

 Claudia completed her Ph.D. of Immunology at Duke University, where she studied T cell signaling using preclinical models of infectious disease.
-Prior to Duke, Claudia received her MS in Microbiology/Immunology with specialization in human genetics and pharmacogemonics from National Taiwan University and Academia Sinica.
+Prior to Duke, Claudia received her M.S. in Microbiology/Immunology with specialization in human genetics and pharmacogemonics from National Taiwan University and Academia Sinica.
 She is currently a postdoctoral fellow in NIH, investigating molecular mechanisms of autoimmunity.
-Within RGI, Claudia helps with scientific affairs, strategic alliance, scientific publications, and rare disease research experiments.
-Currently, she leads the BeHEARD (Helping Empower & Accelerate Research Discoveries) program of RGI with Arvin Gouw to promote rare disease research.
+Within RGI, Claudia helps with scientific affairs, strategic alliances, scientific publications, and rare disease research experiments.
+Currently, she leads RGI’s BeHEARD (Helping Empower & Accelerate Research Discoveries) program to promote rare disease research with Arvin Gouw .

 Ming Guo is an information architect and statistician with extensive experience in healthcare.
-Ming received her M.S. in biomedical informatics from Stanford University and MBA from The University of Akron.
-She is leading the organizational effort of Rare Disease Common.
-Her current research interest lies in finding disease relatedness through large-scale genetic and clinical data mining.
+Ming received her M.S. in biomedical informatics from Stanford University and her MBA from the University of Akron.
+She leads the organizational efforts of Rare Disease Common.
+Her current research interests lie in finding disease relatedness through large-scale genetic and clinical data mining.
 She previously worked in Cambridge Healthtech Institute and Cincinnati Children’s Hospital.